mbzuai-nlp/LaMini-LM/README.md

 ## Models

-You can download LaMini model series as follow.
+You can download LaMini-LM series as follow.
 Note that not all models are performing as well.
 Models with ✩ are those with the best overall performance given their size/architecture.
 More details can be seen in our paper.

 <table>
 <thead>
   <tr>
     <th>Base model</th>
-    <th colspan="4">LaMini series (#parameters)</th>
+    <th colspan="4">LaMini-LM series (#parameters)</th>
   </tr>
 </thead>
 <tbody>